DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 A supernumerary nipple is a minor malformation of mammary tissue resulting in an extra nipple and associated tissue.
 It is also known as an accessory nipple or an ectopic nipple.

 A supernumerary nipple is present at birth.
 It often appears similar to a congenital organoid or melanocytic naevus.
 Most supernumerary nipples are much smaller than the normal areola and nipple.
-They may be solitary or multiple, arising on one or both sides of the nipple line.
+They may be solitary or multiple, arising on one or both nipple line(s).
 They may be pink or brown, and at least the central nipple is elevated off the skin surface.
 There may be a central dimple.
 Supernumerary nipples may develop prominent hair at puberty.

 Accessory nipples are most commonly characterised by the occurrence of an outer network-like structure accompanied by the presence of a scar-like area .
 Other recognised features are explained in the table below.